mwihoti/daomaker/LIVE_TEST_EXECUTION.md

 ## 🎬 Real Test Output - testCompleteWorkflow

-This is what judges will see when running the proof-of-concept:
+This is what you  will see when running the proof-of-concept:

 ```bash
 $ cd /home/daniel/work/daml/dao/scripts